ticruz38/GraphQL-TodoApp/Readme.md

 # GRAPHQL BOILERPLATE

 This boilerplate is made of 2 express server:
-  - graph-boilerplate is the graphql server
+  - graph is the graphql server
-  - web-boilerplate serve static files and SSR the webpage
+  - web serve static files and SSR the webpage

 To start the project go in each folder, follow the instructions in the README in each sub-folder